nsls-ii-mx/pin_align/README.md

 Scripts for detecting pin alignment issues from top view camera

-Designed by Edwin Lazo, Jean Jakoncic, Herbert J. Bernstein Copyright 29 Jun 2019, Herbert J. Bernstein as a copyleft for the GPL and LGPL
+Designed by Edwin Lazo, Jean Jakoncic, Herbert J. Bernstein Copyright 29 Jan 2019, Herbert J. Bernstein as a copyleft for the GPL and LGPL
+Revised 14 Feb 2019, Herbert J. Bernstein, Edwin Lazo improve base tilt detection use pgm instead of jpg

  YOU MAY REDISTRIBUTE THE PIN_ALIGN PACKAGE UNDER THE TERMS OF THE GPL